Module Manager - Developer Guide

 4.3.2 Marking module as done

-The Marking as done mechanism is executed by MarkAsDoneCommand
+The Marking as done mechanism is executed by MarkAsDoneCommand.

-, and this implementation marks the module that has
+MarkAsDoneCommand is extended from the abstract class Command, and this implementation marks the module that has

-as done, and updates the respective grade to the Module
+been added to a SemModuleList in the SemesterList as done, and updates the respective grade to the Module object.

 Given below is the behaviour of the Marking module as done mechanism at each step: